symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

 Namespaces are registered for a certain amount of blocks.
 The creator can **extend the registration period** by sending a :ref:`NamespaceRegistrationTransaction <namespace-registration-transaction>` with the desired number of additional blocks.

-This guide shows you how to extend the rental period of a namespace.
 The guide will use the namespace ``foo``, but you should follow along with another :doc:`namespace you have registered <registering-a-namespace>`.

 *************